IBM/node-odbc/README.md

 ## Important Changes in 2.0

 `node-odbc` has recently been upgraded from its initial release.
-The following list highlights the major improvements and potential code-breaking
+The following list highlights the major improvements and potential code-breaking changes.

+* **Promise support:** All asynchronous functions can now be used with native JavaScript Promises.
+If a callback function is not passed, the ODBC functions will return a native Promise.
+If a callback _is_ passed to the ODBC functions, then the old callback behavior will be used.

 * **Performance improvements:** The underlying ODBC function calls have been reworked to greatly improve performance.
 For ODBC afficianados, `node-odbc` used to retrieved results using SQLGetData, which works for small amounts of data but is slow for large datasets. `node-odbc` now uses SQLBindCol for binding result sets, which for large queries is orders of magnitude faster.

 * **Rewritten with N-API:** `node-odbc` was completely rewritten using node-addon-api, a C++ wrapper for N-API, which created an engine-agnostic and ABI-stable package.
 This means that if you upgrade your Node.js version, there is no need to recompile the package, it just works!

-* **Database Class Removed:** The exported `odbc` object now contains the functions for connecting to the database and returning an open connection.
-There is no longer a `Database` class, and instead calling `odbc.open(...)` or `odbc.openSync(...)` will return an open database connection to the requested source with any passed configuration options.

-* **No JavaScript Layer:** All of the logic running the package is now done in the C++ code for improved readability, maintainability, and performance.
-Previously, the JavaScript did not match the API exported by the package as it was wrapped in a JavaScript implementation of the Database class.
-With the removal of the JavaScript layer,

-* **Minor API Changes:** In addition to removing the Database class, minor API improvements have been made.
-This includes the abiility to pass configuration information through a `config` object to the connection, specify the input/output type of bound parameters, and whether results should be returned as objects or arrays.
-The complete API documentation can be found in this file.
-RESULT//TODO
+* **API Changes:** The API has been changed and simplified.
+See the documentation below for a list of all the changes.

 ---

 ## API

-#### **Asynchronous and Synchronous Functions**

-Every function in `node-odbc` can be called both asynchronously (recommended) and synchronously (not recommended).
-The synchronous version can be called by adding 'Sync' to the end of the function name.
-This version will not take a callback function, and will return the result directly. **WARNING: The synchronous version will block the Node.js event loop, and will greatly degrade performance.
-Use at your own risk!**
+#### **Callbacks _or_ Promises**

+Every asynchronous function in the Node.js `node-odbc` package can be called with either a callback Function or a Promise.
+To use Promises, simply do not pass a callback function (in the API docs below, specified with a `callback?`).
+This will return a Promise object than can then be used with `.then` or the more modern `async/await` workflow.
+To use callbacks, simply pass a callback function.
+For each function explained in the documents below, both Callback and Promise examples are given.

 _All examples are shown using IBM i Db2 DSNs and queries.
 Because ODBC is DBMS-agnostic, examples will work as long as the query strings are modified for your particular DBMS._